-Dr Tariq Ahmad (Eastern services, 2007) is the current lead for IBD and heads the academic department of gastroenterology, which has close links with the University of Exeter.
+Dr Tariq Ahmad (Eastern services, 2007) is the current lead for IBD and heads the academic department of gastroenterology.

 Dr Tarek Shirazi (Eastern services, 2002) is the lead for bowel cancer screening, and his interests include large polyp resection and endoscopy training.